 Has Bambi been traipsing all over your garden, destroying or eating your plant life?
 It’s discouraging when this happens, as nobody likes to see their hard work stomped under hooves.
 Fortunately, it can be as easy as planting a few seeds to keep them a safe distance away.
-Consider utilizing certain types of plants, which have been time-tested and gardener-approved to repel deer from where they aren’t wanted.
+Consider utilizing certain types of plants, which have been time-tested and gardener-approved as a natural deer repellent to keep deer from where they aren’t wanted.

 Utilize Plants That Deer Don’t Like